 Never give in to the urge of popping zits as it is bad for your skin and will only aggravate the problem or cause permanent marks on your face.
 Instead, opt for treatments that have shown results in varying degrees and are proven to get rid of zits and pimples fast.
 Some effective treatments for zits include –

 - Chemical Peels – Acne Control Peels are available in renowned skin clinics that use a combination of plant extracts like alpha hydroxy acids and beta hydroxy acids to chemically exfoliate the skin under controlled conditions.
-The peel liquid is applied on the skin and left on for a couple of minutes to perform its action.
+The peel liquid is applied to the skin and left on for a couple of minutes to perform its action.
 Dead skin cells are exfoliated and the oil production is brought under control with repetitive sessions.
-If you are looking for an answer to the question of ‘how to remove zits on face’, then chemical peel is the recommended option for mild and moderate acne.
+If you are looking for an answer to the question of ‘how to remove zits on face’, then a chemical peel is the recommended option for mild and moderate acne.
 To cure zits, a few sessions over the course of four to six months are recommended by experienced dermatologists

 - Light And Laser Therapy – In certain situations, light or laser therapy is used to target the bacteria in the affected regions and destroy them.
 The exposure to a set wavelength of laser or light will bring in controlled thermal injury that triggers the production of collagen.
 This also regulates the sebum levels in the skin and brings renewed skin from under, that is free from zits.
 Enhanced collagen production cycle ensures that the healing occurs optimally.
-Laser therapy in combination with other treatments has proven to be the fastest ways to get rid of zits, and keep them at bay in the long term
+Laser therapy in combination with other treatments has proven to be the fastest ways to get rid of zits and keep them at bay in the long term

 - Oral Medications – Similar to the topical medications, oral retinoids or their derivatives such as isotretinoin are prescribed for a wide variety of patients who suffer from zits and pimples.
 The advantage of this oral medication is that it suits shows noticeable results in just a few weeks.
 It will help you to clears zits and reduce the redness caused by zits

 - Over The Counter Options – Products available over the counter in pharmacies that contain benzoyl peroxide, sulphur, and salicylic acid are often recommended by skin specialists to reduce zits.
-These topical treatments aim at reducing the dead skin cell build up and hence, unclog the pores.
+These topical treatments aim at reducing the dead skin cell build-up and hence, unclog the pores.
 They can also work towards reducing the bacterial infection that is causing the zits on the face to become filled with pus.
 This treatment can work well in getting rid of zits and blackheads overnight

 Treatment For Zit Scars

-When zits are left untreated, they leave behind zit marks that is basically characterized by hyper pigmented skin.
+When zits are left untreated, they leave behind zit marks that are basically characterized by hyperpigmented skin.
 These marks fade away with chemical peels and regular exfoliation over time.
 Once the zits progress to papules, pustules or later stages, they do not heal properly and often leave behind zit scars.
 These scars are of different types (ice pick, boxcar, rolling, etc.) and appear as pock-marks on the skin.
 To remove zit scars, dermatological treatments are available for achieving a scar-free and clear skin.

 For ice pick scars, a specialized chemical peel called TCA Peel is used to fill in the pinprick marks on the skin and exfoliate the dead skin cells.
 For boxcar and rolling scars, the best treatments to remove them are pixel laser skin resurfacing and secret technology.
 The pixel equipment uses USFDA approved erbium YAG laser to exfoliate the skin and stimulate collagen production.
 The collagen so produced, fills up the indentations caused by the scars and renders the skin with a flawless appearance.
-The secret machine uses radiofrequency microneedling technology, instead of lasers, to stimulate collagen in the skin.
+The secret machine uses radiofrequency micro-needling technology, instead of lasers, to stimulate collagen in the skin.

 Depending on the type of scars present on your skin, a combination of these treatments may be required to efficiently get rid of the zit scars.
 In certain cases, alternate treatments for zit scars may be recommended such as Dermal Fillers or Scar Excision.
 For raised scars, intralesional corticosteroid injections are used to get rid of the swelling and bring the scar to the skin’s surface level.

 The most important risk factor when it comes to zits is scarring.
 If zits are not treated on time, they progress to severe stages and damage the skin even the layers deeper than the superficial one.
 This damage affects collagen production and does not let the skin heal properly after the zit is gone.
 Scars develop on the skin in the affected region and mar the flawlessness of your beautiful skin.
-Another risk factor associated with zits is the bacterial infection.
+Another risk factor associated with zits is a bacterial infection.
 In a few cases, the infection can advance to the levels of affecting the immunity levels of the body and causing other symptoms such as fever.

 How To Prevent Zits And Pimples?